-- For NMFS species and critical habitat information, use the following webpages, which provide up-to-date information on listed species (http://www.nmfs.noaa.gov/pr/species/esa/) and critical habitat (http://www.nmfs.noaa.gov/pr/species/criticalhabitat.htm).
-To determine the field office that corresponds to your facility, go to http://www.nmfs.noaa.gov/pr/species/esa/) and critical habitat (http://www.nmfs.noaa.gov/pr/species/criticalhabitat.htm).
-To determine the field office that corresponds to your facility, go to http://www.nmfs.noaa.gov/ (under the left tab for "Regions").
-For NMFS species in the Greater Atlantic Region, go to http://www.greateratlantic.fisheries.noaa.gov/protected/section7/guidence/maps/index.html. - For FWS species information, use the on-line mapping tool IPaC (the Information, Planning, and Consultation System) located at http://ecos.fws.gov/ipac/, and follow these steps: - Select Get Started. - Select Enter Project Location - Use an address, city name or other location to zoom into your project area - Use the zoom feature to see the entire extent of your action area on the screen. - Use one of the mapping features (e.g., Polygon or line feature) to draw your action. - For the aquatic portion of your action area, trace the waterbody(ies) with the tool to characterize your action area. - If your proposal will include any upland activities (i.e., discharge-related activities), or if there is some aspect of your discharge that would potentially result in effects to terrestrial species, include the corresponding upland areas within your action area. - When you are done, press Continue. - Select Request an Official Species List - Complete the fields on the Official Species List Request page, and include "(MSGP)" at the end of the project description. - For Classification, select "Water Quality Modification". - Select the appropriate requesting agency/organization type (for most applicants, this should be "Other"). - Submit the request to acquire an Official Species List, which should show both listed species as well as any designated critical habitat that are present in the action area in the previous step. - Note: If a link to an Official Species List is not available on the page, follow the web link of the office(s) indicated, or contact the office directly by mail or phone if a web link is not shown.
+- For FWS species information, use the on-line mapping tool IPaC (the Information, Planning, and Consultation System) located at http://ecos.fws.gov/ipac/, and follow these steps: - Select Get Started. - Search or zoom to find your location: Use an address, city name or other location to find your facility then use the zoom in/out feature to see the entire extent of your action area on the screen. - Define you action area: Use one of the mapping features (e.g., sketch, polygon or line drawing tool) to draw your entire action area. - For the aquatic portion of your action area, trace the waterbody(ies) with the tool to characterize your action area. - If your proposal will include any upland activities (i.e., discharge-related activities), or if there is some aspect of your discharge that would potentially result in effects to terrestrial species, include the corresponding upland areas within your actionarea. - When you are done, go to confirm and press Continue. - Select Define Project to request an Official Species List. - Complete the fields on the Official Species List Request page and include "(MSGP)" at the end of the project description. - For Classification, select "Water Quality Modification". - Select the appropriate requesting agency/organization type (for most operators, this should be "Other").